Green Ways (John Ireland)

 Green Ways is a set of three short atmospheric piano works composed by John Ireland in 1937, the individual titles are The Cherry Tree, Cypress and The Palm and May.
 They were written when the composer was 57, and are among the last pieces he wrote for piano.

-Green Ways sets out to depict in music quotations from A. E. Housman (with whom he had a close affinity), William Shakespeare and Thomas Nashe and is full of typical Ireland lyricism and flowing harmonies.
+Green Ways is based on quotations from A. E. Housman, William Shakespeare and Thomas Nashe.